sguox002/leetcode/leetcode-all.md

 rotate by k places. find the length and k%=n, and then do the rotation.
 ->>

-<<-82	Remove Duplicates from Sorted List III    		37.6%	Medium
+<<-82	Remove Duplicates from Sorted List II    		37.6%	Medium
-delete one nodes that have duplicate numbers, leaving only the distinct ones. similar to a stack. but need keep prev.
+delete one nodes that have duplicate numbers, leaving only the distinct ones. similar to a stack. but need keep prev. use pre, cur, post three pointer.
+***
 ->>

-<<-80	Remove Duplicates from Sorted Array II    		44.7%	Medium
+<<-80	Remove Duplicates from Sorted Array I    		44.7%	Medium
 duplicates only allows 2 times. two pointer, check nums[i] with nums[i-2] ->>